 Integrated Pest Management is a means of biological pest control.
 It uses natural products and encourages the use of natural predatory insects.

-Both nymphs and adults feed voraciously and help the organic gardener to protect crops against a variety of harmful insects.
+Both nymphs and adults feed voraciously and help the organic gardener protect crops against a variety of harmful insects.

 Add comment